-On behalf of the Weight Loss Surgery and Wellness Center we would like to thank you for considering our Bariatric Fellowship.
-We strongly believe that the foundation of a high quality bariatric program involves the training of the future generation of highly qualified and well educated bariatric surgeons.
-The fellowship was originally conceived by Dr. Myers and the program started in 2017.
-Our philosophy is that you are a fully trained surgeon and a colleague who brings a unique perspective to our bariatric fellowship.
+On behalf of the Weight Loss Surgery and Wellness Center, we would like to thank you for considering our Bariatric Surgery Fellowship.
+We strongly believe that the foundation of a high-quality bariatric program involves the training of the future generation of highly qualified and well-educated bariatric surgeons.
+The fellowship was originally conceived by Dr. Stephan Myers, and began in 2017.
+Our philosophy is that you are a fully trained surgeon and colleague who brings a unique perspective to our fellowship experience.

 The goal is to involve you in every aspect of management of the bariatric patient.